Remod-org/NoDecay/README.md

   - Use both of these to prevent all building materials from being added to cupboards.
 Players will still get the Building Decaying warning but will not waste resources on upkeep since they are not necessary with NoDecay.

   - Use only blockCupboardWood to block wood and therefore upkeep on twig.
+You may also set the following instead of blockCupboardResources:

+If "blockCupboardStone" is set to true, blocks stone from being added to a cupboard.

+If "blockCupboardMetal" is set to true, blocks metal frags from being added to a cupboard.

+If "blockCupboardArmor" is set to true, blocks HQM from being added to a cupboard.

  Set requireCupboard to true to check for a cupboard to prevent decay.